 Yet such a breach is a great abhorrence to us.
 If we stray or wander from Father’s Ways in even the slightest way, our soul becomes convicted, cast down, and disturbed.

 If we are honest, all of us recognize the tendency of our selfish inclinations and feebleness.
-Our natural, soulish tendency is an inclination to the downward slope of our weak and corrupt, self-nature — pride, slothfulness, neglect of duties, temptations, snares of worldliness, or an unruly tongue.
+Our natural, soulish tendency is an inclination to the downward slope of our weak and corrupt, self-nature — that is, a tendency to pride, or slothfulness, or neglect of duties, or an unruly tongue, or a myriad of other snares and deceptions of this world.

-Quicken me, O LORD, for thy name’s sake: for thy righteousness’ sake bring my soul out of trouble.
-And of thy mercy cut off mine enemies, and destroy all them that afflict my soul: for I am thy servant.
-(Psalms 143:11, 12)
+Quicken me [Revive me], O Yahuwah [LORD], for Your name’s sake: for Your righteousness’ sake bring my soul out of trouble.
+And of Your mercy cut off mine enemies, and destroy all them that afflict my soul: for I am Your servant.
+(Psalms 143:11-12)

-Father has made us a New Creation, and each day His life is strengthened within us, if we will simply humble ourselves by going to Him, talking to Him, and asking for His help (See Psalms 33:18-22).
-No matter how small or how big our dilemma may be, if we will ask Him to help us, then He promises to answer us: Ask, and it shall be given you (Matthwe 7:7a)!
+Father has made us a New Creation in Messiah, and each day His life is strengthened within us, if we will simply humble ourselves by going to Him, talking to Him, and asking for His help (Psalms 33:18-20).
+No matter how small or how big our dilemma may be, if we will ask Him to help us, then He promises to answer us: Ask, and it shall be given you (Matthew 7:7a)!

-Asking for His help is the secret to finding His strength.
+Asking for His help is the secret to finding His strength in our time of need.
 This is especially true when we present ourselves to Him each morning, and we acknowledge Him in all our ways:

-- I beseech you therefore, brethren, by the mercies of God, that ye present your bodies a living sacrifice, holy, acceptable unto God, which is your reasonable service.
-And be not conformed to this world: but be ye transformed by the renewing of your mind, that ye may prove what is that good, and acceptable, and perfect, will of God.
-(Romans 12:1,2)
+- I beseech you therefore, brethren, by the mercies of God, that you present your bodies a living sacrifice, holy, acceptable unto God, which is your reasonable service.
+And be not conformed to this world: but be transformed by the renewing of your mind, that you may prove what is that good, and acceptable, and perfect, will of God.
+(Romans 12:1-2)

-- Trust in the LORD with all thine heart; and lean not unto thine own understanding.
-In all thy ways acknowledge him, and he shall direct thy paths.
+- Trust in Yahuwah [the LORD] with all your heart; and lean not unto your own understanding.
+In all youry ways acknowledge Him, and He shall direct your paths.
 (Proverbs 3:5,6)

-- In the day when I cried thou answeredst me, and strengthenedst me with strength in my soul.
+- In the day when I cried, You answered me, and strengthened me with strength in my soul.
 (Psalms 138:3)

-As we saw in Trusting in Yahuwah With All Your Heart, when we acknowledge Yahuwah in all our ways, no matter how small the matter, then He refreshes our innermost being.
-He energizes us, and gives us confidence in His lovingkindness to lead us “in paths of righteousness for his name’s sake” (Psalms 23:3).
+As we saw in Trusting in Yahuwah With All Your Heart, when we acknowledge Yahuwah in all our ways, no matter how small the matter, then He refreshes our innermost being!
+He energizes us, and gives us confidence in His power to hold us close to Him — gives us confidence in His lovingkindness to lead us “in paths of righteousness for His name’s sake” (Psalms 23:3).

 Without Yahuwah, we will sink!
 Without Him, we are undone!
-But with Yahuwah’s daily enablement of grace and mercy, we will walk in newness of life!
-It is only by His life, and by His grace, that He strengthens us, and enables us to be obedient!
+But with Yahuwah’s daily enablement of grace and mercy, we will walk in newness of life . . . because “it is no longer I than lives, but Messiah who lives in me!”
+(Galatians 2:20) It is only by His life, and by His grace, that He strengthens us, and enables us to be obedient!

 “I found I could not live without enjoying the presence of God.
 If at any time a cloud (an uneasy darkness) came over me, I could not rest, I could not study, I could not attend to anything with the least satisfaction or benefit until the way was again cleared between my soul and God.” – Charles Finney